pantheon-systems/documentation/source/content/guides/decoupled-sites/introduction.md

 reviewed: "2022-07-31"
 layout: guide
 showtoc: true
-permalink: docs/guides/decoupled-sites/introduction
+permalink: docs/guides/decoupled-sites/
+editpath: decoupled-sites/introduction.md
 anchorid: introduction
 ---

 <Alert title="Early Access" type="info" icon="leaf">

-Pantheon Decoupled is available for Early Access participants while features are in active development.
-The Pantheon development team is  rolling out new functionality often while this product in Early Access
+Pantheon Decoupled is available for Early Access participants.
+Features for Pantheon Decoupled are in active development.
+Pantheon's development team is  rolling out new functionality often while this product is in Early Access.
+To learn how you can enroll in our Early Access program, visit https://pantheon.io/features/decoupled-cms.

 </Alert>

-# What is Pantheon Decoupled
+# What is a Decoupled Site

-Pantheon Decoupled websites separate the front-end and back-end into separate entities.
-This allows developers to separate the back-end functionality and database from the front-end Markup and JavaScript content.
+Decoupled sites separate the front-end and back-end into distinct entities.
+This allows developers to separate back-end functionality and databases from the front-end Markup and JavaScript content.

-Traditional CMSs like Drupal and WordPress are hosted and served with the website every time a request for a page is made.
-This  means that the traditional CMSs are built with back-end and front-end bundled into a single application.
+A traditional content management system (CMS) like Drupal and WordPress is hosted and served with the website every time a request for a page is made.
+With a traditional CMS the back-end and front-end are bundled into a single application.

-Decoupling is the process of separating content systems or services.
+Decoupling is the process of separating the content system or services.
 By decoupling the services needed to operate a site, each component can become easier to independently work on, minimizing site interruptions and failures, providing a more efficient and smoother WebOps experience.

+Decoupled Architecture is a site architecture that combines the speed and agility of static sites with the editing ease of standard-model content management systems.
+Web teams can use tools and frameworks specialized to their areas of expertise; Front-end Developers can use modern JavaScript-centric frameworks and libraries rather than the theming systems of older, monolithic LAMP stack systems like WordPress and Drupal.

+# What is Pantheon Decoupled?

-The Pantheon Decoupled consists of methods and tools that improve the experience of building a decoupled front-end that sources data from a CMS back-end.
+Pantheon Decoupled  provides users with tools that improve the experience of building a decoupled front-end that sources data from a CMS back-end.

-Decoupled sites offer various possibilities:

-* One to one: CMS Site to Decoupled Site

-* One to many: CMS Site to many Decoupled Sites

-* many to one: CMS Sites to one Decoupled Site

-* none to many: Just a Front end Application.
+With decoupled sites a CMS Site can linked to a single decoupled site or multiples sites or the user does not need a CMS at all and can link directly to a front end application./

-Pantheon Decoupled allows you to connect to your Git provider and deploy a Gatsby or Next.js site.
+Pantheon Decoupled allows you to connect to your Git provider and deploy a site with Gatsby or Next.js, or no CMS at all.
 When creating a new decoupled site, you can choose from select CMS backends and JavaScript frontends as a starting point, or select an existing repository.

 Pantheon offers recommended decoupled starter kit templates that are preconfigured, and include the following:

-* A set of recommended modules or plugins leveraged by decoupled sites on Pantheon.
+* A set of recommended modules or plugins for creating decoupled sites on Pantheon.

 * An example content integration showing content from your CMS backend rendered in your frontend application.

 * Live preview of content from your CMS backend rendered in your frontend application.

 * A local development environment that supports communication between backend and frontend services.

 ## Pantheon Decoupled Terminology